siddiqui-sana/Leetcode-Challenge/README.md

  - **Heap**
  - **Tries**

 **Note**: *I'm working on it, and certain topics have been left off.
-I'll look through them as time goes, and after 4-5 months, mostly solutions will be available...*
+I'll look through them as time goes, and after 4-5 months, mostly solutions will be available.*